 Reform Judaism in Israel

 Though its early classical period was in 19th century Germany and Central Europe, Reform Judaism has undergone its greatest period of growth and development in the United States.
 Today Reform Judaism numbers some two million adherents in nearly 40 countries throughout the world.
 During the past 100 years, the Reform Jewish Movement has made a dramatic ideological and physical return to Israel.
-Reform Judaism's founding platform excluded principles of Jewish nationhood; the 21st century begins with Reform leaders actively promoting Aliyah (Jewish immigration to Israel), while validating Jewish life and community wherever Jews live.
+While Reform Judaism's founding platform excluded principles of Jewish nationhood; the 21st century begins with Reform leaders actively promoting Aliyah (Jewish immigration to Israel), while validating Jewish life and community wherever Jews live.
 Indeed, Reform Zionism today strives to strengthen the personal, historical and spiritual relationship of all Jews to the homeland of the Jewish people in Israel.

 In its practice, Reform Judaism in Israel is in some ways more traditional than in the Diaspora.
-Hebrew is used exclusively in worship services.
-Classical Jewish texts and Rabbinic literature play a more prominent role in Reform education and synagogue life.
+Hebrew is used exclusively in worship services and classical Jewish texts and rabbinic literature play a more prominent role in Reform education and synagogue life.
 A Reform Beit Din (religious court) regulates procedures of conversion and offers guidance in other ritual matters.
 This traditional leaning embodies one of the original, classic principles of the movement: that Reform Judaism draws upon powerful influences in the larger social context in which it lives and grows.

 This fast-growing segment of Israeli society is establishing a network of Reform/Progressive congregations, schools and community centers across the country as described in these statistics: